loo00r/Chatbot/README.md

 Activate virtual env by typing `.\venv\Scripts\activate`.

-Now that the virtual environment is activated, you can install Flask and any other dependencies.
+Now that the virtual environment is activated, you can install Flask and other libraries.
 Run: `pip install flask`  `pip install requests` `pip install flask-cors`

 Next, to run your server, type `flask run --port=3000` into your terminal.
 Your server should start running on port 3000.